Sorrell-Solutions/Sorrell.Base.Repositories/README.md

 After adding the NuGet package to your project, you will need to:

-1. Create a repository interface for each of your strong entities, especially if you want.
-This repository interface should inherit from the generic `IRepository<TEntity, TId>` interface.
+1. Create a repository interface for each of your strong entities.
+These interfaces will define the repository methods specific to that entity.
+Generic methods, like `Get` and `GetAll` are defined in the base interface.
+This repository interface inherits from the generic `IRepository<TEntity, TId>` interface.
 2. Create a repository class for each of your strong entities.
 This repository class should inherit from the generic `EFRepository<TEntity, TId>` class and implement the repository interface you created in step 1.

 Details below.